CJM Lawyers’ Master Negotiator Brendan Madigan

 Brendan’s merger with CJM Lawyers has kicked many goals for both firms’ clients Brendan says from his new office on the 9th floor of 50 Cavill Ave, in the heart of Surfers Paradise.

-“It wasn’t the location that was the drawcard,” he laughs.
-“It was the people and the way they approach achieving their clients’ goals and the specialisation – the larger firm environment.
-It gives the clients access to a wider range of experience and specialisation that a smaller firm can’t provide, but the clients still get the smaller firm attention and focus.”
+It wasn’t the location that was the drawcard,” he laughs.
+“It was the people and the way they approach achieving their clients’ goals, along with the breadth of experience—the larger firm environment.
+It gives clients access to a wider range of knowledge and skills that a smaller firm can’t provide, while still offering the personalised attention and focus of a smaller firm.

 Brendan says Adept Legal and CJM Lawyers share the same mission and values.